How to lay artificial grass

 Some artificial grass manufacturers also recommend laying a weed-proof membrane, depending on how densely woven the artificial grass is.
 If you've had problems with tough weeds, such as brambles or ground elder, we would recommend you use a weed-proof membrane.

-How do I cut and lay the artificial grass?
+2. Cut and lay the artificial grass

 For larger areas, rolls are joined using special tape and adhesive.
 The material is cut with a heavy-duty craft knife and butted against a hard edge, tacked to wooden edging boards, or buried to keep it in place.
 With some types, dry sand is brushed into the pile.